HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: HA-VLN Agents

-We generate these enriched instructions via targeted LLM prompts~(Appendix~\ref{Appx.har2r-ue-prompt-method}),~capturing diverse social scenarios.~This augmentation shifts navigation from static paths to socially contingent routes, e.g., “avoid the couple chatting near the bar.”~Comparative analyses (Appendix~\ref{Appx.har2r-ue-statistics})~highlight both the annotation workload and HA-R2R’s potential for human-aware navigation.

-\textbf{HA-VLN-VL~Agent.} The HA-VLN-VL focuses on visual–language alignment.
-Adapted from Recurrent VLN-BERT~\cite{Hong_2021_CVPR}, it replaces actor–critic methods (e.g., A2C~\cite{NIPS1999_6449f44a}) with a streamlined imitation learning objective, isolating the contribution of multimodal grounding.
-At timestep \(t\), the agent updates its hidden state \(s_t\) and predicts an action distribution:

-where \(X\) is the tokenized instruction (often referencing multiple humans) and \(V_t\) encodes the fused RGB–depth view.
-A Transformer with a specialized state token attends jointly to visual and linguistic tokens, and final probabilities are derived via pooled attention:
+\textbf{HA-VLN-VL~Agent.}~The HA-VLN-VL focuses on visual–language alignment.
+Adapted from Recurrent VLN-BERT~\citep{Hong_2021_CVPR}, it replaces actor–critic methods with a streamlined imitation learning objective, isolating the contribution of multimodal grounding.
+At timestep \(t\), the agent updates its hidden state \(s_t\) and predicts an action distribution.
+Then a Transformer with a specialized state token attends jointly to visual and linguistic tokens, and final probabilities are derived via pooled attention.
+HA-VLN-VL agent demonstrates how stronger grounding alone benefits navigation under complex human-populated conditions.